PFAS in Carpets a Major Exposure Source for Children: Study

 The researchers found that the PFAS intake via dust ingestion for the children was between 0.023 and 1.9 ng/kg body weight/day.
 To put these findings into perspective, the minimal risk levels reported by the U.S. Agency for Toxic Substances and Disease Registry (ATSDR) for PFAS are less than 2 ng/kg body weight/day, and dust ingestion is only one route of exposure.
 This means PFAS in carpets can contribute to health effects in children who come in contact with it.

-PFAS are linked with serious health harms in both children and adults, including impaired neurodevelopment, immune system dysfunction, hormone disruption, and cancer.
+PFAS is linked with serious health harms in both children and adults, including impaired neurodevelopment, immune system dysfunction, hormone disruption, and cancer.

 “From circle time to nap time, young schoolchildren spend a lot of time on the floor,” said Marta Venier, an Associate Scientist at Indiana University and co-author of the study.
 “Harmful PFAS in carpets and dust then collect on kids’ hands and toys, which they put in their mouths.
 This is also true in homes, where infants and toddlers crawl and play on carpets.”